matowens/ng-notify/README.md

         theme: 'pitchy'
     });

+###Sticky Notifications

+Sticky notifications allow you to set a perisistant notification that doesn't fade away.
+To do this, simply set the `sticky` attribute to true:

+    ngNotify.set('This is sticky.', {
+        sticky: true
+    });

+This will give the user the option of closing the notification themselves.
+If you need to dismiss a notification manually, you can do so with the `dismiss` method like this:

+    ngNotify.dismiss();

+*Any time a notification is set to sticky, the duration attribute will be ignored since the notification will not be automatically fading out.*

 ###Roll Your Own

 There are two additional methods that allow you to create your own types and themes.